Republic of Slovenia

 Constitution: Adopted on December 23, 1991.

 Branches: Executive--president, head of state, directly elected for a maximum of two consecutive 5-year terms.
-Legislative--bicameral legislature (Parliament is composed of the National Assembly, with 90 deputies directly elected on party basis for 4-year terms, and the National Council, with 40 members elected to represent social, economic, professional, and local interests for 5-year terms.)
-Prime Minister, head of government.
+Legislative--bicameral legislature (Parliament is composed of the National Assembly, with 90 deputies directly elected on party basis for 4-year terms, and the National Council, with 40 members elected by the National Assembly to represent social, economic, professional, and local interests for 5-year terms); prime minister, head of government, nominated by the president and elected by the National Assembly.
 Judicial--Constitutional Court, regular courts, and a public prosecutor.

 Natural resources: Coal, mercury, timber.

 Agriculture/forestry/fishing (approx. 2.3% of 2006 GDP): Products--wheat, corn, pork, poultry, milk, potatoes, orchard fruits, wine.

 Industry (approx. 34.7% of 2006 GDP): Types--electrical equipment, chemical products, textiles, food products, electricity, metal products, wood products, transportation equipment.

 Services (approx. 62.9% of 2006 GDP): Types--retail, transportation, communications, real estate and other business activities.